Recent Blog Posts

 There are a few main differences.
 One of the most obvious ones is the color of the fat.
 Grain-fed cattle will have a very bright white-colored fat, whereas grass-fed cattle will be off white, almost a yellowish-white.
 This can be a fun way to test your knowledge about beef just by looking at a cut!

 The reason for this color change is the pigment, Beta-carotene.
 It is found in grass, therefore, cattle with a diet high in nutrient-dense grasses will have a less white fat color.
-Beta Carotene also gives cattle an abundant source of vitamin A, and if they are eating the grass year-round, they will be getting their vitamins easily with every meal.
+Beta Carotene also gives cattle an abundant source of vitamin A. If they are eating the grass year-round, they will be getting their vitamins easily with every meal.

 Cattle that are grass-fed or grass-fed and finished but are not pasture-raised year-round, may need to be supplemented Vitamin A in the winter months.
 In areas where the climate does not allow for year-round pasture raising, cattle are fed grain or dried grasses in the winter.